Stopping Distances and the Theory Test, UK

 How much can stopping distance increase in icy conditions?

 Stopping distance of your vehicle may increase upto 10 times in icy conditions.
+Reducing speed and allowing more distance between the vehicles is important in icy conditions.

-Tips to ensure you don’t get caught out in the Theory Test
+Tips to ensure you don’t get caught out in the Theory Test UK

 Make sure you read every question thoroughly.
 One very common occurrence is that test candidates do not read the question properly and as a result mark the incorrect answer when being asked about stopping or braking distances.
 Always make sure that you read every driving Theory Test question at least twice on the day of your test, but most importantly TAKE YOUR TIME!
 You’ll not score additional points for finishing your test early, so make good use of the allocated time you have to read every question and possible answer thoroughly.